 *Please note that criminal assault compensation claims have their own particular processes.
 If applicable, please read this guide to criminal injury claims.

 A chest injury caused by an employer is an unfortunate yet possible outcome if the employer neglects their duty of care to staff.
 The Health and Safety Executive (HSE) outlines that an employer has both an ethical and legal responsibility to the safety of their employees.
 To ensure workplace safety has been achieved, it is recommended that employers:

 - Provide appropriate equipment and training

-If an employer fails to uphold their duty of care and in not performing these crucial steps, it could lead to an injury that could have been avoided.
+If an employer fails to uphold their duty of care and is not performing these crucial steps, it could lead to an injury that could have been avoided.
 And that could pave the way for you to file chest injury claims.

 Chest injury at work statistics

 According to HSE statistics, the torso is the third most injured body part when considering non-fatal injuries in the workplace.
 In 2019/20, 14,334 torso injuries were reported to HSE.